kordless/grub-2.0/README.md

 Instances will be running in a few minutes, listening on port 8389 for Solr.

-Yes, the default port numbers have been transposeds.
+Yes, the default port numbers for Solr have been transposed.

 ### Manage Solr
 Login URL looks like: http://solr:f00bark@x.x.x.x:8389